 As a literary journalist, Sheehy was one of the original contributors to New York magazine and has been a contributing editor to Vanity Fair since 1984.
 She has covered national and world leaders and broken many cultural taboos.
-She culminated a decade of following Hillary Clinton for Vanity Fair with the biography, Hillary’s Choice, exploring the personal ambitions and vulnerabilities that drive the world’s most public woman.
-She has written about the character and psychology of national and national leaders from Robert Kennedy to both Presidents Bush to Barack Obama, and world leaders from Margaret Thatcher to Egypt’s Anwar Sadat to Saddam Hussein.
+Culminating a decade of following Hillary Clinton for Vanity Fair, she wrote the biography, Hillary’s Choice.
+She has written about the character and psychology of national and national leaders from Robert Kennedy to both Presidents Bush to Barack Obama, and world leaders from Margaret Thatcher to Egypt’s Anwar Sadat.
 She is a seven-time recipient of the New York Newswomen’s Club Front Page Award for distinguished journalism and three-time winner or finalist for National Magazine Awards.
 In 2013, she was given a Lifetime Achievement Award by Books for a Better Life.
+She has been awarded two honorary doctorates, and a presidential citation from the American Psychological Association.

 Passing 70, Sheehy decided it was about time she turned the lens on herself.
 She wrote a memoir about her own passages.
-The book is DARING: My Passages.
-Published William Morrow, an imprint of HarperCollins.
+The book is DARING: My Passages, published by HarperCollins in 2014.
 It inspires young women to dream big, take risks, outlive early failures, and build toward success with meaning and social purpose by midlife.

 Reviews of DARING: My Passages